 - It is believed that the layoffs are a result of two major clinical trial cancellations in 2016.
 The company’s revenue slid to $690.3 million in the first quarter of 2017, a drop of 2%.
 Its operating income in the same period dropped to $83.5 million, a decrease of almost 20% compared to the same period last year.

 - Covance is a subsidiary of the Laboratory Corporation of America (LabCorp), which acquired Covance in 2015 for $6.1 billion.
 The parent company indicates that there might be more facility closures and layoffs to come.
 Covance has worked on all of the top 50 best-selling drugs available today through its full spectrum of nonclinical, clinical and commercialization services.

 - With annual revenue of over $2 billion and 15,000 staff in over 60 countries worldwide, Covance has the planet’s largest central laboratory network.
 It also has laboratories in Indianapolis and Greenfield.

-This has started an interesting era, where we are seeing mega-merger happening along side shut down of facilities.
-From commercial point of view, both may be making a lot of sense.
-However, from industry growth perspective, it’s giving a clear foresight as to what more may happen in future.
+This has started an interesting era, where we are seeing mega-merger happening alongside shut down of facilities.
+From a commercial point of view, both may be making a lot of sense.
+However, from an industry growth perspective, it’s giving clear foresight as to what more may happen in the future.